ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 =========================================================================DIV80==
 Compatibility

-Tested with RootsMagic v10
+Tested with RootsMagic version 10

 .exe file version
        Windows 64bit only.
 Tested with Window 11.

 .py file version
-       Tested with Python for Windows v3.12   64bit The py file has not been tested on MacOS could probably be easily modified to work on MacOS with Python version 3 installed.
+       Tested with Python for Windows v3.12   64bit The py file has not been tested on MacOS but could probably be easily modified to work on MacOS with Python version 3 installed.

 =========================================================================DIV80==